Trevor Larnach Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is sixth in MLB with a collective 9.7 strikeouts per nine innings.
+- The Astros pitching staff ranks sixth in MLB with a collective 10 strikeouts per nine innings.

-- The Astros have a 4.02 team ERA that ranks 12th across all MLB pitching staffs.
+- The Astros have the 11th-ranked team ERA among all league pitching staffs (3.77).

-- Astros pitchers combine to surrender eight total home runs at a rate of 1.1 per game (to rank 17th in the league).
+- Astros pitchers combine to rank 14th in baseball in home runs given up (eight total, one per game).

-- Urquidy (0-0) gets the start for the Astros, his second of the season.
+- Garcia (0-1) gets the starting nod for the Astros, his second this season.

-- In his most recent appearance on Saturday, the right-hander tossed four innings against the Chicago White Sox, giving up three earned runs while surrendering seven hits.
+- In his most recent appearance on Sunday, the right-hander tossed five innings against the Chicago White Sox, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.